Is it possible to get legally married in France as a foreigner?

 Additionally, both partners and their witnesses must be present physically for the ceremony.
 Typically, you’ll need 2 to 4 witnesses, each over 18, of any nationality.
 They need a valid ID and must attend the ceremony to sign the act.

 Note: The civil marriage ceremony in France lasts 15–30 minutes and is conducted in French.
-While the ceremony is in French, some mayors offer translation or allow for a professional translator if you or your spouse do not understand French.
+While the ceremony is performed in French, some mayors offer translation services or allow for a professional translator if you or your spouse does not understand French.

 Translation requirements for foreign marriage documents in France